 As of June 30,

-2021 2021 2022 2022 20 2022
+2022 2023 2023

 RMB RMB US\$

 Short-term investments

-- Private fund product - 5,000 746
+- Private fund product 5,000 - -

-Total short-term investments 5,000 746
+Total short-term investments 5,000 - -

 The Group purchased a private fund product in September 2021 with RMB5 million cash consideration.
 The Group accounted for this private fund investment using the equity method of accounting since the Group had more than minor interest in this fund.
 It was classified as short-term investment because the Group believed that the purpose of holding this product is for effective use of idle cash and the Group can redeem this fund without restrictions.
+The group has redeemed the private equity fund product in December 2022.